RayyanZaid/GoogleCSR-Project/README.md

 [] Finish Data Preprocessing <br>

-[] Use NBA's API to label micro-actions and terminals
+[] Use NBA's API to label terminals

 [] Start designing the LSTM <br>